learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 #### `#valid_move?`

-Should accept a board and a position from the user (so 1-9 format not 0-8) and return true if the position is within the correct range of 1-9 and is currently unoccupied by an X or O token.
+Should accept a board and a position from the user (remember that the user will input a number 1-9 but your board is *really* indexed 0-8) and return true if the position is within the correct range of 1-9 and is currently unoccupied by an X or O token.

 **Hint: While not explicitly required by this lab, you might want to encapsulate the logic to check if a position is occupied in it's own method, perhaps `#position_taken?`**

 #### `#move`

-This method should accept a board, a position from the user (1-9 format), and a token to mark that position with (you can give that argument a default value of 'X').
-The method should set the correct index value of that position within the board to the token.
+This method should accept a board, a position from the user (which will be in the 1-9 format), and a token to mark that position with (you can give that argument a default value of 'X'––we're not worrying about whose turn it is yet).
+The method should set the correct index value of that position within the board equal to the token.

 ### Workflow